FlowFuse/website/src/blog/2023/09/custom nodes.md

 1. Add the Catalog: Go to your **Instance** -> **Settings** -> **Palette**.
 Here, you'll have the option to add a catalogue.json.
 You'll need to provide the URL from which the catalogue.json can be accessed.

 For example: **https://catalogue.nodered.org/catalogue.json**

+It is import to remember that this URL must be accessible from the browser running the Node-RED editor and when used with FlowFuse (or any other Node-RED editor accessed via HTTPS) it must be served with HTTPS.

 2. Modify the npmrc File: You'll need to configure where to find the packages from the catalog, possibly specifying a scope.